StacklokLabs/mkp/README.md

 - `sinceTime`: Only return logs after a specific time (RFC3339 format)
 - `timestamps`: Include timestamps on each line (true/false)
 - `limitBytes`: Maximum number of bytes to return
+- `tailLines`: Number of lines to return from the end of the logs

+By default, pod logs are limited to the last 100 lines and 32KB to avoid overwhelming the LLM's context window.
+These defaults can be overridden using the parameters above.

 Available parameters for regular resources:
 - `resourceVersion`: When specified, shows the resource at that particular version